theturboturnip/harper/packages/web/src/routes/docs/contributors/author-a-rule/+page.md

 		"Tumblr Shop",
 		"Tumblr Dashboard"
 	],
+    // A description to be shown to the user when they make a mistake.
 	"description": "Ensure proper capitalization of Tumblr-related terms."
 },
 ```

-If neither of those match the rule you have in mind, continue on to the next section.
+If neither of those work for the rule you have in mind, continue on to the next section.

 ## Create Your Rule's Module